 Brew A Chemex Like A Champ

-2.)
-After the rinse, place your Chemex filter (I use the square folded filters, there are also half-moon filters) in the top of the brewer with the thicker 3-layer side facing the spout & rinse again thoroughly.
+1.)
+Rinse out your Chemex & throw in the filter (I use these square folded filters).
 Chemex filters are pretty stiff, so if you don't rinse your coffee will taste like notebook paper.
-If you're feeling frisky, fold under the corner of the thicker side to create a stronger air flow bridge.
+If you’re feeling frisky, fold under the corner of the thicker side to create a stronger air flow bridge.

 6.)
 Let the rest of the water drain then toss out the filter and grounds.
 And well what are you waiting for?
 Drink it!